open-pv/simshady/README.md

 `simshady` is a package for shading simulation and PV yield estimation based on 3D meshes.
 It runs on the GPU using WebGL.
 See it in action at [openpv.de](https://openpv.de).

+## When to use `simshady`

+You want to

+- build an application for solar (photovoltaic) yield estimation.
+These estimations tell you how much electricity a solar panel can produce at a specific location.
+Since this is influenced a lot by the shadows of surrounding buildings and trees, you want to have a shading simulation.
+Use `simshady`.
+- use 3D data of buildings, terrain, or trees to calculate shading.
+You have this data in formats that can be converted to `three.js`-Meshes, like `.obj`, `.stl`, or `.citygml`.
+Use `simshady`.

 ## Installation

 To install the package, run